zonared/5axis_DIY_robot/motor_controller_pcb_v1.2/README.txt

 It didn't actually work out that great, had lots of electrical noise issues and daisychaining RS232 is a bad idea, this is why I changed to i2c board to board comms.

-I have actually used some of these boards on other projects, so I wasn’t a total waste.
+I have actually used some of these boards on other projects, so it wasn’t a total waste.